yclas/documentation/2015-05-21-api-documentation.md

 permalink: /api-documentation/
 ---
 # API V1 Documentation
-_Note: If you are using Open Classifieds you need at least version 2.5.0_
+_Note: If you are using Open Classifieds you need at least version 2.5.0 works on all sites of Yclas.com_

-# WORK IN PROGRESS
-Available for OC 2.5.0

 ----------
 <!-- MarkdownTOC -->